 Typical working hours are 9am to 5pm, Monday to Friday.
 In some industries your hours could be more irregular.
 You may work shifts or be on call in case of emergencies or accidents.

 You would normally be based in an office, although you could also spend time in workplaces like factories or building sites, depending on the industry you work in.

 You may also be required to wear protective clothing like overalls, safety glasses or ear protectors.
 A driving licence may be required for some jobs to travel to sites.

 Salaries can be between £22,000 and £35,000 a year depending on your role.

-With more experience and responsibility, senior health and safety advisers may earn up to £50,000 or more.
+With experience and more responsibility, senior health and safety advisers can earn up to £50,000 or more.

 Figures are intended as a guideline only.

 To become a health and safety adviser, you can either study for health and safety qualifications whilst you are working, or take a training course before looking for a trainee position.
 The type of training you take will depend on the industry you work in.

 If you are new to health and safety, or if it is only one part of your job or trade union duties, you can start by taking an introductory course that covers the basics.
 These are likely to include health and safety in the workplace, regulations, risk assessment and basic accident investigation.
 Courses are usually available on a part-time basis or by online and distance learning.
 Courses include: